yoadjei/yoadjei.github.io/README.md

-# My Personal Portfolio
+# my personal portfolio

-This is my portfolio website.
-I built it using React and Tailwind CSS.
-It showcases my projects and experience in security and machine learning.
+this is my portfolio website. i built it using react and tailwind css. it showcases my projects and experience in security and machine learning.

-Thanks for visiting.
+thanks for visiting.